- Imperial acquired Red Chris project in 2007

 - mine construction commenced May 2012

 - mine commissioning commenced 4Q2014

 - 28 year mine life

-To start operations at Red Chris, an environmental management act permit to discharge tailings is required.
-We anticipate the permit will be issued in time to begin tailings discharge to the impoundment in December.
-In this regard, a third party review of the Red Chris tailings dam was completed by the consultants reporting to representatives of the Tahltan Nation.
-The Tahltan Central Council and Imperial are working together to develop a work plan to implement the recommendations contained in the review.
-Imperial is also working with the representatives of the Tahltan Nation to finalize an Impacts & Benefits Agreement.
+A third party review of the tailings dam was completed in October 2014 by consultants retained by representatives of the Tahltan Nation.
+Red Chris and the Tahltan Central Council are working together to develop a work plan to implement the recommendations contained in the review.
+We are also working with the representatives of the Tahltan Nation to finalize an Impacts & Benefits Agreement.

 For additional information refer to the Company's Quarter Reports & Annual Information Form.